dukeboard/kevoree-modeling-framework/README.md

 ### ModelEvent

-Each modification in models now produce events through the send of an object ModelEvent.
+Each modification of a model now produces and propagates a ModelEvent.
 Events are generated when:

 * Attributes are `set`
-* References are `set`, `added` or `removed` (the two last are only available for references with unlimited max cardinality)
+* References are `set`, `added` or `removed` (the two last are only available for references with unbound max cardinality)
 * An opposite element is modified (only if the opposite relation is set).

-The `source` of an event is identified by its `path()`.
-As a consequence, you need to specify an `ID` attribute for, at least, the element you want to listen.
+The `source` of an event is the model element on which the modification applied, and is identified by its `path()`.

 ### Events listeners

-A model listener is an object which can receive model events.
-This is realized by a call on elementChanged method.
+A ModeListener is an object that receives ModelEvents.
+Once registered on a model element, the method `elementChanged` of the ModelListener is called for each modification of the model element.

 ```
 trait ModelElementListener {